Technology

 Speaker brand Mission has unveiled its first-ever network music player.
-Compact, and fully featured, the new 778S is designed to sit alongside the company’s well-regarded 778X integrated amplifier, released in 2022.
+A half-width design, the new 778S is designed to sit alongside the company’s 778X integrated amplifier, released in 2022.

 Dual-band Wi-Fi and Gigabit Ethernet handle network duties, while USB-C enables direct connection to a PC or Mac.
 Two USB-A ports support local storage, allowing the 778S to function as a self-contained digital library player.